cpeiretgarcia/cpeiretgarcia.github.io/_projects/sae_workshop.md

 layout: page
 title: SAE Workshop
 ---
-This is a hands-on workshop on Small Area Estimation using R...
+This is a test description for the SAE workshop.